MochaSettai/EMS-Frontend/README.md

-# 🚀 Project Name

-A short, punchy tagline for your project.
+# Employee Management App

-_Example:_ “An elegant task management app built with React and Firebase.”
+A user management app built with React.

 ---